Products

 © 2024 InEight, Inc. All Rights Reserved | Privacy Statement | Terms of Service | Cookie Policy | Do not sell/share my information

 Welcome to InEight Estimate.
 In this video, we'll review the commonly used tabs shown under Job Properties.
 After you create a new project, the Job Properties form automatically displays.
 This is where you can enter basic information about the bid.
 To open the Job Properties form at any other time, click the Setup tab, then click the Job Properties icon.
-Let's look at a few tabs you may want to fill out in the Job Properties form for your new project.
+Let's look at a few tabs you'll want to fill out in the Job Properties form for your new project.

 In the Overview tab, you may want to include some notes.
-There's also a Status indication, and you can state the status of your project in the estimating phase, bidding or awarded.
+There's also a Status indication, and you can state the status of your project in the estimating phase, bidding, or as awarded.

+The lower portion of this tab is for importing your filtered resources.
+You use it to import your labor, equipment, and materials from your library.
 Until you import filtered resources, you have no resources in your project.
-You can import these resource rates based on four filters called Resource Attributes.
-Under Resource Assembly Type, select "labor rate", then the "standard labor rate file" for the Resource File Description.
-Select "Southwest" for your geographic area, and for wage zone, we'll select "wage zone A" To import the resources into your job, click the Import Filtered Resources button.
+You can import these resource rates based on four filters called resource attributes.
+Under resource assembly type, select labor rate, then the standard labor rate file for the resource file description.
+We'll select Southwest for your geographic area and for Wage zone we'll select Wage zone A. To import the resources into your job, click the Import Filtered Resources button.

-On the Fuel Cost tab, you can enter the cost for fuel, which will then factor with the consumption rate defined for your equipment.
-On the Job Folder tab, you can enter tag fields to label your project so you can reference it later.
-The Schedule tab is used to define the scheduling options for the integration between InEight Estimate and Microsoft Project or Primavera.
+The Schedule tab is used to define the scheduling options for the integration between InEight Estimate and InEight Schedule, Microsoft Project or Primavera.
 You can define this by selecting the Integrated Schedule at the top of the Schedule tab.

-This tab is covered in greater detail and other topics about schedule integration.
+This tab is covered in greater detail in other topics about Schedule Integration.
 When finished, click OK to close the form.

 And that covers the commonly used tabs under Setup > Job Properties.
 Thanks for watching.

 Additional Information